Why these ancient TCM methods still thrive thousands of years later.Read More →

 Tipping!
 Most restaurants add a 10% service fee, so tipping isn’t necessary.
 With hotel porters, it’s not expected but appreciated.
 SGD1-2 per bag is good, and taxi drivers do not expected a tip.

-In Singapore the power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+Power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
 Your converter should look like this:

-Fortunately, Singapore government makes it easy for travelers to freely use Wi-Fi.
+Fortunately, local government makes it easy for travelers to freely use Wi-Fi.
 Wireless@SG is a government initiative that provides Wi-Fi in public places, and there are hotspots all over the country.
 You can also connect to the internet password-free using the Wireless@SG app.

 Although Singapore has strict laws against homosexuality, because it is such an international destination that it’s one of the best Asian cities for gay travelers.
 Excess PDA might not be the best idea, but most Singaporeans are open-minded people despite the law, and most gay travelers have found their experiences positive while traveling there.